SHACHAR KARIV

 pp. 175-191.
 [Appendix I]

-provided at high levels when mutual monitoring and costly punishment are
+levels when mutual monitoring and costly punishment are allowed.
+Nearly all

-allowed.
-Nearly all experiments, however, study monitoring and punishment in a
+experiments, however, study monitoring and punishment in a complete network

-complete network where all subjects can monitor and punish each other.
-The
+where all subjects can monitor and punish each other.
+The architecture of

-their own distinctive patterns of behavior.
-Nevertheless, a number of simple,
+patterns of behavior.
+Nevertheless, a number of simple, yet fundamental,

-yet fundamental, properties in graph theory allow us to interpret the variation
+properties in graph theory allow us to interpret the variation in the patterns

-in the patterns of behavior that arise in the laboratory and to explain the
+of behavior that arise in the laboratory and to explain the impact of network

-impact of network architecture on the efficiency and dynamics of the
+architecture on the efficiency and dynamics of the experimental outcomes.

 -